Actor Leslie Jordan Admits Speaking Out Of Turn On ‘Will And Grace’ Reunion: ‘I Did Whisper A Few Things I Shouldn’t Have’

 “Well, maybe I did whisper a few things I shouldn’t have,” he states.

-Jordan then, curiously, switches gears and goes on a expletive-laced diatribe against Percy Collins, the husband of another former guest star, Dynasty icon Joan Collins, who appeared on two episodes of Will and Grace as another of Karen’s “frenemies,” Helena Barnes (fans may recall the former of the pair, where Karen leads Grace to a fast-food taco restaurant to catch the uppity Helena literally grubbing down with her dog).
+Jordan then, curiously, switches gears and goes on a expletive-laced diatribe against Percy Collins, the husband of another former guest star, Dynasty icon Joan Collins, who appeared on two episodes of Will and Grace as another of Karen’s “frenemies,” Helena Barnes.
+Fans may recall the former of the pair, where Karen leads Grace to a fast-food taco restaurant to catch the uppity Helena literally grubbing down with her dog.

 Leslie says that Gibson recently intimidated him with threats of a lawsuit over somehow blocking Joan from participating in the Will and Grace reunion series.